kidanger/Drystal/doc/api.rst

 .. lua:function:: resize(width: int, height: int)

-   Resize the window (canvas in case of web build) to the dimensions specified.
+   Resizes the window (or the canvas in the browser) to the specified dimensions.

    .. note:: Unlike some engines, you can resize the window without having to recreate your surfaces or shaders.